-Primary Teachers required for various schools across London, Essex, Surrey, Hertfordshire and Kent.
+Primary School Teachers required for various schools across London, Essex, Surrey, Hertfordshire and Kent.
 Daily supply, short and long term and permanent roles available.
 Competitive rates of pay and a dedicated recruitment consultant from an established recruitment consultancy.

-As a primary teacher you will develop and nurture young children through the creation of exciting lessons plans that are in line with curriculum objectives.
+As a primary school teacher you will develop and nurture young children through the creation of exciting lessons plans that are in line with curriculum objectives.
 You will be required to establish a relationship with children and ensure you create a safe, exciting and relaxed learning environment.

 There are three levels of Primary schools in England following the National Curriculum set out by the Department of Education which are: